Ginza Kitagawa

 It was early days when I visited so there's plenty of time for Kitagawa-san to come out of Shinohara-san's shadow.
 No English was spoken on my visit.
 You get a menu of all the dishes (in Japanese).

-I would expect Ginza Kitagawa to get at least one Michelin Star (indeed it did), Tabelog Awards in the years ahead, many regulars and for this to always be at least a moderately difficult reservation.
+I would expect Ginza Kitagawa to get at least one Michelin Star (indeed it did), Tabelog Awards (indeed it did!) in the years ahead, many regulars and for this to always be at least a moderately difficult reservation.
 It's been too long since I visited Ginza Shinohara so I can't compare the two but, as with Shinohara, I think the Tabelog ratings are a function more of hospitality than precision of cooking.
 If you haven't eaten much kaiseki and are looking for quantity over quality you should leave Ginza Kitazawa very satisfied.
 But kaiseki is a food genre where I feel like if you're going to spend that much time and money "good" is not good enough and the words you should be reaching for are 'flawless', 'outstanding', 'sublime' and 'knockout'.
 I don't think those words would come to mind when it comes to Ginza Kitagawa, even in a few years time.

 📌 https://tabelog.com/tokyo/A1301/A130101/13275790/